highcharts/highcharts/docs/chart-and-series-types/radial-bar-chart.md

 Radial (or Circular) Bar Chart
 ===

-A radial (or circular) bar series is a form of visualization column data on polar coordinate system.
-Since the `xAxis` is vertical and `yAxis` is circular, as opposed to non-inverted variant, shape of points are circular.
+A radial (or circular) bar series visualizes columns on a polar coordinate system.
+Since the `xAxis` is vertical and `yAxis` is circular, as opposed to non-inverted variant, the shape of the columns is circular.

 <iframe style="width: 100%; height: 600px; border: none;" src=https://www.highcharts.com/samples/embed/highcharts/demo/polar-radial-bar allow="fullscreen"></iframe>

-_Click [here](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/demo/polar-radial-bar/) to check the code._

 Getting started
 ---------------

 ### Loading the required scripts

-In order to create radial bar chart, the `highcharts.js` and `highcharts-more.js` scripts are required to be loaded, just like in case of non-inverted version of a polar chart.
+In order to create a radial bar chart, the `highcharts.js` and `highcharts-more.js` scripts are required to be loaded, just like in case of the non-inverted version of a polar chart.

 ### Creating a radial bar chart

-To create a radial bar series both, `polar` and `inverted`, options must be set to true.
+To create a radial bar series, both the `chart.polar` and `chart.inverted` options must be set to `true`.

 ```js
 Highcharts.chart('container', {